oliverjam/learn-form-validation/README.md

 1. Listen for invalid events on each input and update the page with a custom error
    - Make sure the error element is linked to the right input
    - Make sure the input is marked valid at first, then invalid when it fails validation

+### Re-validating

+Right now it's a little confusing for the user as the input stays marked invalid even when they type something new.
+We should mark each input as valid and remove the error message when the user inputs something.

+1. Add an event listener for `input` events
+1. Mark the input valid and remove the error message

+## Styling

+We have a functional, accessible solution now, but it could be improved with some styling.
+It's common to style validation messages with a "danger" colour like red, and sometimes to mark invalid inputs with a different coloured border.
+You could also use warning icons to make errors even more obvious.

+### Challenge

+1. Style the error messages
+1. Style invalid inputs
+1. Add any other styles you like to make it look good

+## Stretch: focus management

+It's sometimes nice to focus the first invalid input in the form, so the user can immediately fix the problem.
+Add some code to your form's submit handler to find the first invalid input, then focus it.